 Once you have configured the CQM mapping, and if you have created at least one model, it is possible to add the imported rules to any of them:

-It is needed a full CQM mapping in the previous step to be able to add any rule to a model.
+A full CQM mapping is needed in the previous step to be able to add any rule to a model.
 You can also leave all the models unselected so the rules will only be imported in your account's library.

 The preview page (Import preview)